muxy/gamelink-unity/README.md

 ## Getting Started

-Simply copy the GameLink folder into your new or existing Unity project, in the `Packages/` directory
+Create a new `GameLink` directory in the `Packages/` directory in your Unity project and copy this repo into it.

 GameLinkTestScene.unity shows example usages of GameLink.
 Be sure to set your GameLink ClientId in the CMuxyGameLink component.